-In this work, we discuss fabrication and operation of monolithic diamond scanning probes27 with an in-plane spin anisotropy axis.
+In this work, we discuss fabrication and operation of monolithic diamond scanning probes with an in-plane spin anisotropy axis.
 We reach the in-plane orientation by fabricating tips from {110}-cut diamond single crystals.
 We demonstrate the performance of {110}-probes by imaging the stray field pattern from ferromagnetic domains of Co-NiO films at in-plane fields of up to about 40 mT.
 By comparison, we find that conventional, {100}-cut probes start losing their sensitivity around 15 mT and are completely quenched above 30 mT.
-Our a) Author to whom correspondence should be addressed: degenc@ethz.ch work extends the applicability of scanning NV magnetometry to the wide range of magnetic structures that require large and variable inplane fields for their investigation.
+Our work extends the applicability of scanning NV magnetometry to the wide range of magnetic structures that require large and variable inplane fields for their investigation.